juand-r/naacl-2019-notes/README.md

 - (Could not attend) Factorising AMR generation through syntax
 - (Could not attend) Joint Detection and Location of English Puns
 - (Could not attend) **Inoculation by Fine-Tuning: A Method for Analyzing Challenge Datasets.
 Nelson F. Liu, Roy Schwartz and Noah A. Smith**
+- **Recursive Routing Networks: Learning to Compose Modules for Language Understanding.**
 -